reeseaustin55/convertnbt/README.md

 * `--chunk` – emit many smaller `data modify ... append` commands instead of a single massive `set value` line (recommended for large structures that exceed command length limits).
+* `--mode` – choose `storage` (default) to write into a storage entry or `place` to emit one `setblock` command per block in the structure.
+* `--include-air` – when using placement mode, also emit commands for air blocks instead of skipping them.

 The generated file contains helpful comments and a single `data modify storage` command that injects the supplied NBT payload into the chosen storage location.